BRIXTOL/mcss/readme.md

 #### Selector Example

-The plugin allows selectors to be expressed as if they apart of the mithril API via the `m.css` which is available as a method of the `m` default export.
+The plugin allows selectors to be expressed as if they apart of the mithril API and are available as a method of the `m` default export.
 The generates type declarations which extend the mithril module will give the impression that mithril provides this method natively (FYI: It doesn't, it's a [fugazi](https://www.youtube.com/watch?v=Oh1HI-ag7HA)).

-> It's important to note that the tag name, which can normally be omitted in hyperScript is required when using fugazi.
+> It's important to note that the tag name, which can normally be omitted in hyperScript is required when using mcss

 Below is an example using curried fugazi selector type: